 In addition to pain, spinal stenosis can cause stiffness in the lower back (lumbar region) or in the neck (cervical region).
 Spinal stenosis also causes, in some patients, numbness and tingling in the extremities.
-Other spinal stenosis symptoms may include cramping in the legs or arms, difficulty balancing and walking, and possibly headaches and muscle aches.
+Other spinal stenosis symptoms may include cramping in the legs or arms, difficulty balancing and walking, and possibly headaches, vertigo and muscle aches.

 If you have been diagnosed with moderate or severe spinal stenosis and nothing seems to help, contact Laser Spine Institute to learn more about our revolutionary treatments for this condition.
-Our gentle, minimally invasive procedures can release pinched nerves in about an hour and have you back to a full life in as little as two weeks.
+Our safe and effective minimally invasive procedures can release pinched nerves in about an hour and have you back to a full life in as little as two weeks.
 We even can provide you with a free MRI or CT scan review to determine if you are a candidate for our procedures.